Updated May 29, 2023

-If you are the beginner or never used PowerShell before, and if you need to start exploring the commands in PowerShell there are some free and paid tools available for PowerShell cmdlets.
-Powershell is a free technology and to integrate and debug its commands and scripts, PowerShell GUI tools are required.
+If you are a beginner or never used PowerShell before, and if you need to start exploring the commands in PowerShell, some free and paid tools are available for PowerShell cmdlets.
+PowerShell GUI tools require integrating and debugging PowerShell commands and scripts to utilize and debug commands and scripts.

 1. PowerShell Console

 You can write codes into the PowerShell debug console itself.
 It is installed default with the Windows operating systems (Windows 7 SP1 and new versions, Windows Server 2008 SP2 and new versions).
 This console is useful when you write shortcodes.

 PowerShell ISE is the default tool with the supported Windows Servers and Windows client operating systems if PowerShell 2.0 is installed on them.
 It was first introduced with PowerShell v2 and was again re-designed with PowerShell v3.
 ISE supports all versions of PowerShell.

 This tool has the PowerShell script editor and the debug console.
 In addition, it auto-suggests parameters and commands when you start typing, and that is helpful for scripters not to remember, google or search for help.
 It is a multiline script editor, and you can open multiple windows to write different scripts and execute them in the same console.
 You can also change the text font, size, foreground color, and background color.